msychung/Diffusion-Limited-Aggregation/notes/notes.md

 - initialises the method attributes (maybe turn common ones in class attributes?)
 - generates the random walks
 - generates plots (maybe move to animation
-- calculates average distances and mean free time for each walk
+- calculates average displacements and mean free time for each walk
 - displays gathered information

 ##### TO DO